Heterogeneous Wasserstein Discrepancy for Incomparable Distributions: Heterogeneous Wasserstein discrepancy

-Now, in order to guarantee the existence of $(\phi, \psi)$-admissible constants, we assume that the couple$(\phi, \psi)$-embeddings are {\it approximately angle preserving}. \begin{assumption} For any couple $(\phi, \psi)$-embeddings , assume that there exists two non-negative constants $L_\phi$ and $L_\psi,$ such that the following holds
+Now, in order to guarantee the existence of $(\phi, \psi)$-admissible constants, we assume that the couple$(\phi, \psi)$-embeddings are {\it approximately angle preserving}. \begin{assumption}[Approximately angle preserving property] For any couple $(\phi, \psi)$-embeddings , assume that there exists two non-negative constants $L_\phi$ and $L_\psi,$ such that the following holds

 \end{assumption} In Proposition~\ref{prop:angle-preserving}, we deliver lower bounds of the regularizing $(\phi, \psi)$-admissible constants $C_\phi$ and $C_\psi$, depending on the dimension of the latent space $d$ and on the {\it levels} $(L_\phi, L_\psi)$ of approximately angle preserving property.
 These bounds ensure the non-emptiness of the sets $\mathscr{M}_{C_\phi}$ and $\mathscr{M}_{C_\psi}$.